ankane/strong_migrations/README.md

 ## Schema Sanity

-Columns can flip order in `db/schema.rb` when you have multiple developers.
+With Active Record < 8.1, columns can flip order in `db/schema.rb` when you have multiple developers.
 One way to prevent this is to [alphabetize them](https://www.pgrs.net/2008/03/12/alphabetize-schema-rb-columns/).
 Add to `config/initializers/strong_migrations.rb`:

 ```ruby
 StrongMigrations.alphabetize_schema = true